Superintegrability for some $(q,t)$-deformed matrix models: Some -analogues of matrix models

 By using refined Chern-Simons theory and knot homology, one can construct the partition function of refined Chern-Simons model \cite{Dunfield,Aganagic,Aganagic2} by a specific type of deformation of the matrix integral (\ref{CS}).
-Then the partition function of unknot refined Chern-Simons model can be written as the $q$-integral
+Then for the unknot refined Chern-Simons model, the partition function can be written as the $q$-integral

 where $\Delta_{q,t}(\mathbf{x})=\prod_{1\le i\neq j\le N}\prod_{k=0}^{\infty} \frac{1-q^kx_i/x_j}{1-q^ktx_i/x_j}$ is the $(q,t)$-deformed Vandermonde determinant and $d_q\mathbf{x}$ is the $q$-measure defined by (\ref{qmeasure}).
 Note that the refined partition function is defined by the ordinary measure $d\mathbf{x}$ in \cite{Cassia22}.